Heidi Tagliavini

-Heidi Tagliavini (born 1950 in Basel) is a Swiss former diplomat noted for her service with international aid and peacekeeping missions; a 2003 profile in the monthly magazine of the Neue Zürcher Zeitung called her "Switzerland's outstanding diplomat".
-She was charged with leading the European Union investigation into the causes of the 2008 Russo-Georgian war, and represented the OSCE in the 2015 negotiations about the Minsk II agreement concerning the war in Donbass.
+Heidi Tagliavini (born 1950) is a Swiss former diplomat.
+She is noted for her service with international aid and peacekeeping missions; a 2003 profile in the monthly magazine of the Neue Zürcher Zeitung called her "Switzerland's outstanding diplomat".
+She was charged with leading the European Union investigation into the causes of the 2008 Russo-Georgian War, and represented the OSCE in the 2015 negotiations about the Minsk II agreement concerning the war in Donbas.

+Life

+Tagliavini was born in 1950 in Basel.

 Career

 After joining the Swiss diplomatic service in 1982, Tagliavini served in the Directorate of Political Affairs of the Federal Department of Foreign Affairs and was posted to The Hague.
 She was a member of the first Organization for Security and Co-operation in Europe (OSCE) Assistance Group to Chechnya in 1995.

 In 1996, Tagliavini served as Minister and Deputy Head of Mission of the Swiss embassy in Moscow.
 From 1998 to 1999, she was the Deputy Head of the United Nations Observer Mission in Georgia (Unomig).
 Returning to Switzerland in 1999, she was appointed head of Human Rights and Humanitarian Policy in the Department of Foreign Affairs.

 After a stint as Personal Representative of the OSCE Chairperson-in-Office for the Caucasus from 2000 to 2001, Tagliavini served as Swiss Ambassador to Bosnia and Herzegovina from 2001 to 2002, and was asked by UN Secretary-General Kofi Annan to head UNOMIG in 2002.
-She served in that position until 2006, when she returned to Berne to assume the position of deputy head of the Directorate of Political Affairs in the Department of Foreign Affairs.
+She served in that position until 2006, when she returned to Bern to assume the position of deputy head of the Directorate of Political Affairs in the Department of Foreign Affairs.

 In November 2008, the Swiss government agreed to the EU presidency's request to have Tagliavini lead the EU investigation into the chain of events leading to the 2008 Russo-Georgian War in Abkhazia and South Ossetia.
 The independent international fact-finding mission headed by Tagliavini was given a budget of €1.6 million.
 Its report was published on 30 September 2009.
-The final report, published on September 30, concluded that Georgia had started the war, but that both sides were responsible for the escalation of the conflict.
+The final report, published on 30 September, concluded that Georgia had started the war, but that both sides were responsible for the escalation of the conflict.